AI & Collective Intelligence

 From deliberative democracy to corporate strategy: Can GenAI power collective decision-making?

+Comprehensive module exploring the impact of LLMs on democratic processes and collective deliberation.
 This course is designed to deconstruct the "black box" of LLMs and explore their concrete application in group decision-making processes.
 It is neither a pure coding class nor a philosophy seminar.
 It is an engineering approach applied to social sciences: how do technical constraints (context window, hallucinations) influence the quality of democratic or strategic debate?

 Syllabus